dataset-ninja/accurate-nevus-shapes/ABSTRACT.md

-Several segmentation techniques were used to generate accurate masks from the original video streams, preserving natural variance and original shapes.

-This set is just a "building block".
-Feel free to augment it or combine it with other sets.
+The **Accurate Nevus Shapes/Segmentation** dataset was made by the MetaVerse team using their own data.
+To create precise masks from the original video streams, multiple segmentation techniques were applied.
+These techniques were carefully chosen to maintain the natural variations and original shapes of the objects.